ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

 title: Serendipity Styx 2.7.0 release
 ---

 Styx 2018/6 - The 2.7.0 **New Year's Eve Release Edition** is out!
-Check the [ChangeLog](https://github.com/ophian/styx/blob/2.7.0/docs/NEWS) for details!
 Serendipity Styx is PHP 7.3 READY and requires PHP from 5.5+!
 Approximately this is the last edition supporting the old PHP 5 Series.

 ## Styx 2.7.0 runs (...some highlights)